DamianIanni/DamianIanni/README.md

 ---

 ## 🚀 Projects:
 - 🌟 A **diabetes management app** empowering users to track their health, with over 100 downloads.
+- 🌟 A **social gathering app** built with Kotlin to bring people together.

 ## 🌎 About Me:
 - I’m currently based in **Denmark**, exploring opportunities in Europe.